merci-libre/scfetch/README.md

 Currently this project is in it's infancy so there still needs to be a roll-out to the development.
 Currently, the project is in what I call 'stage-0' which translates into an 'in-development' phase.
 I open-sourced the project to keep track of the progress for both future employers, and myself.

+## Manual Installation
+The installation process is pretty easy if you want to do it manually.

+The program searches for the following directory:
+`/home/{user}/.config/shellrandomgreeter/prompts`, then searches for files within this directory to write out in plaintext to your terminal.
+### Installing to *nix system
+  1. In your terminal enter the following command `$ mkdir -p $HOME/.config/shellrandomgreeter/prompts`
+  2. Create a prompt in `$HOME/.config/shellrandomgreeter/prompts/` with `$ touch $HOME/.config/shellrandomgreeter/prompts/{prompt_name}`
+  3. Fill prompt with text.
+### Compiling the binary
+  1. Compile the binary in the git folder with `gcc -o scfetch main.c`
+  2. move the binary to /usr/local/bin
+Voila.
+Installation complete!

 ### Adding prompts